stefanomattoccia/SmartCamera/README.md

 If you use this code please cite:

-06 - Embedded_Vision.pdf available
+06 - Embedded_Vision.pdf available at www.vision.disi.unibo.it/smatt

-www.vision.disi.unibo.it/smatt